Get the Best Car Insurance Quote for 2023

 - [Road safety] Distracted driving is responsible for 27% of road fatalities in BC

 - Auto thefts in Canada (2021) : Alberta the most affected province, Honda the most stolen brand

-- What is the cheapest car insurance in Calgary?
+- What is the Best Car Insurance in Ottawa for 2023?